freight-hub/api-standards/patterns.md

 Query parameters with regard to time range could be used to select a subset of items in the following manner:

-- `start_time` or `{property_name}_after`: A timestamp (in either Unix time or [ISO-8601][5] format) indicating the start of a temporal range. `start_time` may be used when there is only one unambiguous time dimension; otherwise, the property name should be used (e.g., `processed_after`, `updated_after`).
+- `startTime` or `{propertyName}_after`: A timestamp (in either Unix time or [ISO-8601][5] format) indicating the start of a temporal range. `startTime` may be used when there is only one unambiguous time dimension; otherwise, the property name should be used (e.g., `processedAfter`, `updatedAfter`).
 The property SHOULD map to a time field in the representation.
-- `end_time` or `{property_name}_before`: A timestamp (in either Unix time or [ISO-8601][5] format) indicating the end of a temporal range. `end_time` may be used when there is only one unambiguous time dimension; otherwise, the property name should be used (e.g., `processed_before`, `updated_before`).
+- `endTime` or `{propertyName}_before`: A timestamp (in either Unix time or [ISO-8601][5] format) indicating the end of a temporal range. `endTime` may be used when there is only one unambiguous time dimension; otherwise, the property name should be used (e.g., `processedBefore`, `updatedBefore`).
 The property SHOULD map to a time field in the representation.

 <h4 id="sorting">Sorting</h4>

 Results could be ordered according to sorting related instructions given by the client.
 This includes sorting by a specific field's value and sorting order as described in the query parameters below.

-- `sort_by`: A dimension by which items should be sorted; the dimensions SHOULD be an attribute in the item's representation; the default (ascending or descending) is left to the implementation and MUST be specified in the documentation.
+- `sortBy`: A dimension by which items should be sorted; the dimensions SHOULD be an attribute in the item's representation; the default (ascending or descending) is left to the implementation and MUST be specified in the documentation.
-- `sort_order`: The order, one of `asc` or `desc`, indicating ascending or descending order.
+- `sortOrder`: The order, one of `asc` or `desc`, indicating ascending or descending order.

 <h4 id="pagination">Pagination</h4>

 Any resource that could return a large, potentially unbounded list of resources in its `GET` response SHOULD implement pagination using the patterns described here.

-Sample URI path: `/accounts?page_size={page_size}&page={page}`
+Sample URI path: `/accounts?pageSize={pageSize}&page={page}`

 Clients MUST assume no inherent ordering of results unless a default sort order has been specified for this collection.
 It is RECOMMENDED that service implementers specify a default sort order whenever it would be useful.

 <h5 id="query">Query Parameters</h5>

-- `page_size`: A non-negative, non-zero integer indicating the maximum number of results to return at one time.
+- `pageSize`: A non-negative, non-zero integer indicating the maximum number of results to return at one time.
 This parameter:
   - MUST be optional for the client to provide.
   - MUST have a default value, for when the client does not provide a value.
 - `page`: A non-zero integer representing the page of the results.
 This parameter:
   - MUST be optional for the client to provide.
   - MUST have a default value of 1 for when the client does not provide a value.
   - MUST respond to a semantically invalid page count, such as zero, with the HTTP status code `400 Bad Request`.
-  - If a page number is too large--for instance, if there are only 50 results, but the client requests `page_size=100&page=3`--the resource MUST respond with the HTTP status code `200 OK` and an empty result list.
+  - If a page number is too large--for instance, if there are only 50 results, but the client requests `pageSize=100&page=3`--the resource MUST respond with the HTTP status code `200 OK` and an empty result list.
-- `page_token`: In certain cases such as querying on a large data set, in order to optimize the query execution while paginating, querying and retrieving the data based on result set of previous page migh be appropriate.
-Such a `page_token` could be an encrypted value of primary keys to navigate next and previous page along with the directions.
+- `pageToken`: In certain cases such as querying on a large data set, in order to optimize the query execution while paginating, querying and retrieving the data based on result set of previous page migh be appropriate.
+Such a `pageToken` could be an encrypted value of primary keys to navigate next and previous page along with the directions.
-- `total_required`: A boolean indicating total number of items (`total_items`) and pages (`total_pages`) are expected to be returned in the response.
+- `totalRequired`: A boolean indicating total number of items (`totalItems`) and pages (`totalPages`) are expected to be returned in the response.
 This parameter:
   - SHOULD be optional for the client to provide.
   - SHOULD have a default value of `false`.
   - MAY be used by the client in the very first request.
 The client MAY then cache the values returned in the response to help build subsequent requests.